-Based on our years of research across industries, our short answer is depends on the revenue and nature of your account.
+Based on our years of research across industries, our short answer is it depends on the revenue and nature of your account.
 Logically, bigger accounts will have a higher number of contacts.
-But, as a rule of thumb, we recommend using the 3 x 3 model, or three contacts at each level for a million dollar account.
-In a million dollar account, for example, there are often at least 9 people involved in new purchase decisions; in hundred thousand dollar accounts, that number is closer to 6.
+But, as a rule of thumb, we recommend using the 3 x 3 model, or three contacts at each level for a million-dollar account.
+In a million-dollar account, for example, there are often at least 9 people involved in new purchase decisions; in hundred-thousand-dollar accounts, that number is closer to 6.

 CustomerGauge’s Account Experience solution comes with a required contacts preset configuration based on the revenue of an account.
 However, based on your business complexity and needs, you have the possibility to adjust it to a number that best suits your organization from inside the CustomerGauge application.